kislerdm/nlp_pos_demo/README.md

 - *Lexical based*, based on PoS tag occurrence with a word in the text corpus.
 - *Probabilistic/contextual based*, based on the probability of a PoS tags sequence occurrence.
 - *ANN*, based on sub-words embeddings.

+This project illustrates a generic approach towards solving ML (or classical) software problem with business implications and focus on deliverability, maintainability and scalability of solution.

 ## Project flow